m0nx73r/christpgms/README.md

 # christpgms

-dumping uni practicals here :'3
+dumping uni practicals for BCA sem3 here :'3

 Check for classes and package name in JAVA programs.